neutrinojs/neutrino/docs/contributing/development.md

     (It's important to not publish from the PR's branch, since with squash and merge the resultant package revision SHA will be different.)

-8. Git tag and push the new tag: `git tag vN.N.N && git push upstream vN.N.N`
+8. Git tag and push the new tag: `yarn release:tag`
+9. Double check the tagged commit (and its changelog) looks as expected on GitHub (it's a lot easier to fix at this stage than after publishing ).
-9. Publish to NPM: `yarn release:publish` (or for a pre-release, `yarn release:publish-next`)
+10. Publish to NPM: `yarn release:publish` (or for a pre-release, `yarn release:publish-next`)